snowch/bluemix-spark-examples/examples/Objectstore/README.md

 ```

-- Finally, run this example by changing into this directory (`./examples/Objectstore`) and executing:
+- Finally, run this example by changing into this directory (`cd ./examples/Objectstore`) and executing:

 ```
 ./gradlew ExamplePush